odrevet/matrix-to-graph/README.md

 the matrix can be given as an argument, `mtograph(m)`, if no arguments are provided, mtograph start by displaying an open dialog to select a matrix.
 We will select the previously created matrix `m`.

-Using the cursor menu (F4) the nodes can be re-organized by placing the cursor above a node and pushing enter, then move the cursor to the desired location and pushing enter again.
+The nodes can be re-organized interactivly with the 'move node' menu